amvjakob/swisspv/README.md

 mkdir inception_tl_save
 ```

 We then have to transform DeepSolar's model from TensorFlow to Keras.
-To perform this task, run
+To perform this task, return to the base directory and run

 ```
 python deepsolar_to_tf.py
 python tf_to_keras.py --with_aux=False
 ```
 where `with_aux=False` creates a model with a single output, while `with_aux=True` uses an intermediary part of the model for predictions too and therefore produces two outputs.
+These two scripts take a total of approximately 20 minutes to run on a regular computer.

 ### Classification
 The script ```train_classification_tl.py``` handles all aspects of the classification task (loads data, trains and evaluates model, saves checkpoints).
 Have a look at the possible flags for specific use.
-The saved Keras model is called ```keras_swisspv_XXX.h5```.
+The saved Keras model is called ```keras_swisspv_untrained.h5``` and is found in ```/BASE_DIR/ckpt/inception_tl_load/```.
 An example is provided in `run.sh`

 Alternatively, one can use the file ```train_classification_tl_aux.py``` to run the classification using the augmented model.